GatienBouyssou/Semantic/README.md

 - Build a co-occurence matrix based on the extracted terms and the frequent terms.
 - Use LDA (Latent Dirichlet allocation) and SGD (Stochastic gradient descent) to classify the extracted terms under the core concepts to build a Gold Ontology.

+We have made numerous files to help realise those steps.
+Those helpers where then use to make experiments sumarised in Experiments.ipynb.

 **You can find all our experiments in the notebook Experiments.ipynb**